A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Numerical results

 For this particular case, we compute the numerical error by comparing it with the true solution.
 However, for all other cases, we utilize the reference solutions which are obtained by the BGN2 scheme with large $N$ and a tiny time step size $\tau$.
-In addition, the mesh regularization threshold is consistently set to $n_{\text{MR}}=10$.
+In addition, the mesh regularization threshold for the BGN2 scheme is consistently set to $n_{\text{MR}}=10$, and the iteration tolerance of the equi-BGN2 scheme is set as $\mathrm{tol}=10^{-10}$.

-We begin our test by calculating the convergence of the BGN2 scheme \eqref{CSF:BGN2} for the CSF with either Shape 1 or Shape 2 as initial data.
+We begin our test by calculating the convergence of the BGN2 scheme and the equi-BGN2 scheme for the CSF with either Shape 1 or Shape 2 as initial data.
 Fig.~\ref{Fig:CSF_EOC1} presents a log-log plot of the numerical errors at time $T=0.25$, measured by the manifold distance.
 The errors for the Hausdorff distance, which are similar, are not included here for brevity.
-To ensure a fair comparison, we also include the numerical results of the BGN1 scheme \eqref{CSF:BGN1} under the same computational parameters, with a fixed number of grid points $N=10000$.
-As clearly shown in Fig.~\ref{Fig:CSF_EOC1}, the numerical error of the BGN2 scheme reduces very rapidly with second-order accuracy in time, while the BGN1 scheme only achieves first-order convergence.
+To ensure a fair comparison, we also include the numerical results of the BGN1 scheme \eqref{CSF:BGN1} and the equi-BGN1 scheme \eqref{CSF:equi-BGN1} under the same computational parameters, with a fixed number of grid points $N=10000$.
+As clearly shown in Fig.~\ref{Fig:CSF_EOC1}, the numerical error of the BGN2-type schemes reduce very rapidly with second-order accuracy in time, while the BGN1-type schemes only achieve first-order convergence.

-Fig.~\ref{Fig:APCSFandSDF_EOC1} shows the temporal errors of the BGN2 scheme \eqref{AP-CSF:BGN2} for solving the AP-CSF and SDF with Shape 2 as initial data.
-It is clear that the numerical error of the BGN2 scheme converges quadratically, whereas the BGN1 scheme \eqref{AP-CSF:BGN1} converges only linearly.
-Moreover, since both the AP-CSF and SDF eventually evolve into a circle, we also investigate the convergence of the BGN2 scheme over long-time simulations.
-As illustrated in Fig.~\ref{Fig:APCSFandSDF_EOC2}, the numerical errors at three different times $T=0.25,0.5,2$ of the BGN2 scheme all display quadratic convergence.
+Fig.~\ref{Fig:APCSFandSDF_EOC1} illustrates the temporal errors of the schemes for solving the AP-CSF and SDF with Shape 2 as initial data, showing quadratic convergence for BGN2-type schemes and linear convergence for BGN1-type schemes.